-Videos and solutions to help Grade 7 students learn how to identify the original price as the whole and use their knowledge of percent and proportional relationships to solve multistep markup and markdown problems.
+These lessons help Grade 7 students learn how to identify the original price as the whole and use their knowledge of percent and proportional relationships to solve multi-step markup and markdown problems.

 Lesson 7 Classwork